-Selena Scola v.
-Facebook Inc. - $52 million
+Scola v.
+Facebook Inc.: $52 Million Class-Action Settlement

 kon-karampelas-HUBofEFQ6CA-unsplash.jpg